idaholab/moose/modules/solid_mechanics/doc/content/source/neml2/materials/NEML2ToMOOSEMaterialProperty.md

 ## Description

-This family of objects assign a NEML2 output variable given by [!param](/Materials/NEML2ToMOOSERealMaterialProperty/neml2_variable) back to the quadrature points.
+This family of objects assign a NEML2 output variable given by [!param](/Materials/NEML2ToMOOSERealMaterialProperty/from_neml2) back to the quadrature points.
+The data is stored as a MOOSE material property with name given by [!param](/Materials/NEML2ToMOOSERealMaterialProperty/to_moose).

 Note that if the [!param](/Materials/NEML2ToMOOSERealMaterialProperty/neml2_input_derivative) parameter is specified, the derivative of the NEML2 output variable with respect to the input variable is retrieved instead.
 If the [!param](/Materials/NEML2ToMOOSERealMaterialProperty/neml2_parameter_derivative) parameter is specified, the derivative of the NEML2 output variable with respect to the model parameter is retrieved instead.